-- 1. Make sure the rack is pushed all the way into the oven. - 2.
-Firmly holding onto both the upper and lower front rails, pull the rack toward you, tilt the front end up and pull the rack out.
+- 1. Make sure the rack is pushed all the way into the oven so that side paddles on the rack disengage from the oven support. - 2.
+Slide the rack toward you to the bump (stop position) on the rack support. - 3.
+Firmly grasp both sides of the rack frame and the sliding rack, tilt the front end up and pull it out.